jsaltmd/PyBer_Analysis/README.md

 ## Summary:

-Uban cities continue to be the money maker for PyBer and because it is the largest source of revenue, they should invest more in this city types to ensure that drivers are fully utilized.
+Urban cities continue to be the money maker for PyBer and because it is the largest source of revenue, they should invest more in this city types to ensure that drivers are fully utilized.
 I also recommend to also focus efforts on expanding into suburban types cities as it shows some promising data.
 Rural areas tend to be on the lowest side and that is okay but can invest on initiatives to attract more riders, perhaps some incentives for the customers.